 Her first destination was Amboseli National Park.
 It’s a place of stirring contrast: the gently undulating plains compared to the towering heights of Kilimanjaro, and the dry lake beds in contrast to the verdant swamps.
 After the Maasai Mara, Amboseli is Kenya’s most popular destination.

 A bonus of the early charter flight meant that Yejide was treated to a great morning game drive before her arrival at Tortilis Camp for lunch.
 Each of the camp’s thatched, platformed tents offer stunning views of Kilimanjaro – talk about a great way to wake up in the morning!

-Day 3: Little Governor’s Camp – Maasai Mara National Reserve
+Day 3: Little Governor’s Camp – Maasai Mara National Park

 But the biggest draw is the annual arrival of the hundreds of thousands of wildebeest and zebra of the Great Migration, which Yejide arrived just in time to catch its tail-end.
 The fortunate safari-goer even has a chance to witness the a true spectacle: thousands upon thousands of wildebeest frenetically cross the Mara River!

 For families and young couples considering a safari to the Maasai Mara, Yejide recommends Little Governor’s.